tissuepaperproducts/green-supchain-tracking/README.md

 The goal is creating a polygon tracking system for green paper products with the help of the world's best programmers.

-Original Smart Contract for Project Start-Up: ETHEREUM - SupplyChain
+Ethereum Smart Contract for Project Reference: SupplyChain

-The supply chain system consists of:
+The new supply chain system should be conformed of these players:

-1) FARMER = Certified Wood Producer
+1) FARMER = a Wood Producer

-2) PULP MILL = Pulp Producer
+2) PULP Producer = a Pulp Producer

-3) PAPER MILL = Paper Manufacturer
+3) PAPER FACTORY = a Paper Manufacturer or a Paper Converter

-4) PAPER CONVERTER = Paper Converting Factory

-5) WHOLESALER = Reseller
+4) WHOLESALER = a Reseller

-6) DISTRIBUTOR = Retailer
+5) DISTRIBUTOR = a Retailer

-7) CONSUMER = End-User
+6) CONSUMER = an End User